Maria Rika Maniates: Career

 In addition to her university work, she examined music within the context of "the history of ideas, philosophy, and aesthetics", focusing on mannerism in music as well as focusing on controversies in major music theorists over the course of the 16th century in papers that she delivered in Canada and the United States in the 1980s.
 Maniates also worked on ancient Greek concepts of music, the history on how they were received and examining methodologies in musicology.
 She was given support in her work by the Social Sciences and Humanities Research Council, earning the Connaught Senior Fellowship in the Humanities in 1982 and the ASCAP-Deems Taylor Award for Excellence in 1985.
 From 1963 to 1964, Maniates was Current Musicology's associate director and held the same position at Renaissance and Reformation between 1970 and 1972.
-She was part of the editoral board for Canadian University Music Review from 1982 and 1989 and again between 1992 and 1994.
+She was part of the editorial board for Canadian University Music Review from 1982 and 1989 and again between 1992 and 1994.
 She consulted for organizations such as the Canadian Broadcasting Corporation, the Ontario Council for the Arts, and contributed to The New Grove Dictionary of Music and Musicians as well as several musicology journals.